|

 course someone would sooner or later try to do a compilation

 of the best tracks of Change after their departure in 85.
-Until

-release "Greatest hits".
-It featured only eight tracks,
+called the release "Greatest hits".
+It featured

-including four from the first album, but was nonetheless a good
+only eight tracks, including four from the first album, but

 In

-89 a second try was made by the equally small Dutch label Friends
+89 a second try was made by the equally small Dutch label

-records.
-They earned more substantial recognition than the Italian
+Friends records.
+They earned more substantial recognition

-one and became the first major compilation of Change.
-They called
+than the Italian one and became the first major compilation

-the set "Collection" and featured eleven tracks.
-This
+of Change.
+They called the set "Collection" and

-was a competent record with a fine choice of tracks even though
+featured eleven tracks.
+This was a competent record with a

-they emphasized way to much on Change's albums in 80 and 84.
+on Change's albums in 80 and 84.
+The "Collection"

 Eight